It's a JUNGLE Out There!

 Every issue must be taken back to a foundational world view.
 The ideology of "evolution" is the basis for many notable evils in our culture, as illustrated below:

-How could space exploration be traced to evolutionary ideology?
-(See quotes below.)
+How could space exploration be connected to evolution?
+(See below.)

 See if you can catch the "gap theory" terminology below...

-For someone reading this who may wonder, "What's the 'gap theory'?" it's basically the idea that between the first two verses of Genesis 1 is a "gap" of an indeterminate amount of time.
-This thought allows for the "millions of years" of the evolutionary worldview.
+Someone reading this might wonder, "What's the 'gap theory'?"
+It's basically the idea that between the first two verses of Genesis 1 is a "gap" of an indeterminate amount of time.
+This idea allows for "millions of years" of an evolutionary worldview.
 It also places man in charge of determining what took place during that hypothetical stretch of time.
-And with the Creator supposedly making everything before the account of verses 2 and following, those verses would then concern God remaking everything with Satan around already there to wreak havoc.
-What's more, He called it all "very good." (!)
+And with the Creator supposedly making everything before the account of verses 2 and following, those verses would then concern God remaking everything with Satan already around to wreak havoc.
+What's more, He called the entire "wild enterprise" very "good." (!)
 As one can see, there are serious issues with this view of Scripture!
+Later in his book, the author refers to God's word coming to people in ways such as movies or music!

 Comments